 What you need to know

-This course is for safety, health and environmental practitioners, risk managers and enforcement officers who want to deepen their subject knowledge and enhance their career prospects, as well as people looking to train in the field of safety, health and environment.
+This course is recommended for safety, health and environmental practitioners, risk managers and enforcement officers who want to deepen their subject knowledge and enhance their career prospects.
+It is also suitable for applicants looking to train in the field of safety, health and environment.

 English language requirements

 International applicants will be required to show a proficiency in English.
 An IELTS score of 6.0 (no element below 5.5) is proof of this.